MLLM-Tool/MLLM-Tool/README.md

 #### 4.2.
 Inference <a href='#all_catelogue'>[Back to Top]</a>

-The inference of Tool_LMM starts with this script:
+The inference of Tool_LMM starts with this script(Again, we take the example of Vicuna-7B as backbone):
 ```angular2html
 python inference.py
 ```